-The patient’s history suggests the diagnosis almost 80% of the time.
+The patient’s history suggests the diagnosis most of the time.
 The only physical findings in esophageal disorders are cervical and supraclavicular lymphadenopathy caused by metastasis, swellings in the neck caused by large pharyngeal diverticula or thyromegaly, white plaques in the posterior oropharynx caused by Candida infection, and prolonged swallowing time (the time from the act of swallowing to the sound of the bolus of fluid and air entering the stomach—normally ≤ 12 seconds—heard by auscultation with the stethoscope over the epigastrium).
 Watching the patient swallow may help diagnose aspiration or nasal regurgitation.
 Most esophageal disorders require specific tests for diagnosis.

 Esophageal and swallowing disorders include the following: